SantiagoGuiral/CICflowmeter-goose/README.md

-# Python CICFlowMeter + GOOSE

-> This project is aimed to the capture of GOOSE (Generic Object Oriented Substation Event) packets detailed by the IEC61850 standard.
-The basis to build this application is take from this cloned from [Python Wrapper CICflowmeter](https://github.com/datthinh1801/cicflowmeter).
-Furthermore, the application was modified to custom the needs for the Cibersecurity project from the GITA research group from the University of Antioquia.
+# GITA (Grupo de Investigación en Telecomunicaciones Aplicadas)

+This repository presents GooseFlowMeter, a flow generator modified to satisfy the needs of the GITA research group.
+This project takes the basis from [Python Wrapper CICflowmeter](https://github.com/datthinh1801/cicflowmeter) and [Goosestalker](https://github.com/cutaway-security/goosestalker/blob/main/README.md) to build a traffic generator capable of working with Goose traffic defined by the IEC61850 standard.

+## GooseFlowMeter

+GooseFlowMeter (CICFlowMeter + Goosestalker) is a project adapted to fulfill the needs of the cybersecurity project from the GITA research group at the Universidad de Antioquia.
+The application permits to capture Goose packets and joint them into flows to perform further analysis and traffic classification.

 ### Installation